zippkidd/100-days-of-code/r1-log.md

 ### R1D26
 Added some smooth scrolling effects to my portfolio.
 Next I'm going to add a background image to the site with a parallax effect.

+### R1D27
+Added the parallax effect!
+Also made some minor tweaks to the style, chose and implemented a Google font family, and learned about image compression to minimize the loading time of my site.